CloudDesignBox/CDBAssignments/README.md

 <img src="https://github.com/CloudDesignBox/CDBAssignments/blob/main/assignmentwebpart.gif?raw=true" />

-The latest downloadable release is in the release section on the right of this GitHub page.
+The latest downloadable release is available here (https://github.com/CloudDesignBox/CDBAssignments/releases/tag/v1.0.0)

+## About Cloud Design Box
+We help schools Achieve more by extending Teams, SharePoint and Microsoft 365 with the Cloud Box education solutions.
+We have lots of free community resources on our blog and website (https://www.clouddesignbox.co.uk/)

 ## Prerequisites
 This can only be used in a Microsoft Education tenant using Microsoft School Data Sync to setup classes and memberships.